Finding the perfect prom dress can be challenging, especially when you are petite.

 This tip applies to any prints, patterns or embellishments on the dress you choose.
 Similar to the silhouette, the more streamlined the design the more flattering it will be for you.

 Besides, if the prints are vertically inspired, they tend to be more flattering to petite girls.
-Because vertical designs draw eyes up and down, they creates the illusion of height and make you appear taller.
+Because vertical designs draw eyes up and down, they create the illusion of height and make you appear taller.

 If you happen to love prom dresses with busy prints, be careful with your accessories– you probably want to keep them simple since your dress already looks busy enough.